muntasirrahman/zoolab/README.md

 * interface `SoundEmitter` define method `sing()` that return String.
 * class Parrot use that value as its own sound for method `sing()`
 * Any other object that implements interface `SoundEmitter` can be used as basis of class Parrot `sing()`
-* See class `ParrotTest` as illustration of above explanation.
+* See [Parrot.java](src/main/java/org/muntasir/zoolab/animal/Parrot.java) and [ParrotTest.java](src/test/java/org/muntasir/zoolab/animal/ParrotTest.java) as illustration of above explanation.

 # B. Fish Implementation